Paddy Prendergast (hurler)

-Playing career
+Hurling career

 Colleges

 During his schooling at St. Kieran's College in Kilkenny, Prendergast established himself as a key member of the senior hurling team.
 In 1975 he won a Leinster medal following a 6-12 to 4-3 defeat of Presentation College from Birr.
 On 20 April 1975 St. Kieran's faced Colaiste Iognaid Ris from Cork in the All-Ireland decider.
 A huge 6-9 to 2-3 victory gave Prendergast an All-Ireland medal.

 Club

 Prendergast enjoyed his first success with Clara in 1982.
 A 0-13 to 0-9 defeat of Carrickshock secured a championship medal in the intermediate grade.

 Four years later in 1986 Clara reached the senior decider where they faced reigning champions Ballyhale Shamrocks.
 The sides were level at half time but, in a nail-biting finish, a Joe Casey goal for Clara secured a narrow 3-10 to 4-5 victory.

 Minor and under-21

 Prendergast first played for Kilkenny as a member of the minor team in 1975.
 A 2-18 to 3-4 defeat of Dublin secured a fifth successive provincial title for the team and a first Leinster medal for Prendergast.
 On 6 September 1975 Kilkenny faced Cork in the All-Ireland decider.
 The Cats proved much too strong and powered to a 3-19 to 1-14 victory, giving Prendergast an All-Ireland Minor Hurling Championship medal.

 Kilkenny retained their provincial dominance in 1976 with Prendergast collecting a second Leinster medal following 2-15 to 1-8 defeat of Wexford.
 The subsequent All-Ireland decider on 5 September 1976 saw Tipperary providing the opposition.
 Kilkenny were completely overwhelmed by the Tipp challenge and endured a 2-20 to 1-7 defeat.

 Prendergast was still only in his first season with the Kilkenny minors when he was added to the under-21 team in 1975.
 He was an unused substitute throughout the year, however, he did collect a set of Leinster and All-Ireland medals following Kilkenny's undefeated championship campaign.

 Two tears later in 1977 Prendergast won his first Leinster medal on the field of play as Wexford were downed on a score line of 3-11 to 1-10.
 Cork were once again waiting for Kilkenny in the All-Ireland decider.
 Having been beating the previous year, the Cats made no mistake on this occasion and secured a narrow 2-9 to 1-9 victory.
 It was Prendergast's first All-Ireland medal on the field of play.